Blog

 codeimage-snippet_14

-You can now run the application, navigate to https://localhost:8080 in your browser and experiment with different prompt inputs.
+You can now run the application, navigate to https://localhost:8080 in your browser, and experiment with different prompt inputs.

-By combining Gemini 1.5's language capabilities with Vaadin Flow's ease of use, we have built a powerful web-based chatbot application in less than 25 lines of code.
+Combining Gemini 1.5's language capabilities with Vaadin Flow's ease of use, we have built a powerful web-based chatbot application in less than 25 lines of code.
 This idea can certainly be expanded to a world of possibilities, from customer support to smart travel assistants.
-Future posts in this series will continue to iterate on this project adding context Management (keeping track of previous interactions in a chat history), styling through customizing the UI with Vaadin's component library to create a visually appealing chatbot, and possibly multi-modal media usage.
+Future posts in this series will continue to iterate on this project, adding context Management (keeping track of previous interactions in a chat history), styling through customizing the UI with Vaadin's component library to create a visually appealing chatbot, and possibly multi-modal media usage.

 The full code in this tutorial is reflected in the main branch of this repo: https://github.com/LawrenceDLockhart/ai1.